uga-libraries/format-report/documentation/archive_narrative_report_instructions.md

 Make the graphs.

 1. Highlight the data in "Format_Name_Ranges" in the Ranges spreadsheet and insert a Clustered Column graph.
-2. Rename the title to "Number of File IDs per Standardized Format Name".
+2. Rename the title to "Number of Files per Standardized Format Name".
-3. Rename the x axis to "Number of File IDs".
+3. Rename the x axis to "Number of Files".
 4. Label the y axis "Number of Formats".
 5. Repeat steps 1-5 using "Format_Name_Sizes", with the title "Size per Standardized Format Name" and no label on the x axis.
 6. Reformat the graphs following the Formatting Guide (above).